Gaza-Israel violence flares into second day with rocket attacks, air strikes

 The Gaza Health Ministry said a 14-month old baby and her mother were killed by one of the Israeli strikes and at least 12 other Palestinians were wounded.
 Residents identified two of them as militants.

-“The Israeli plane fired a missile near the house and the shrapnel entered the house and hit the poor baby,” said her aunt, .
-He added that Islamic Jihad was trying to destabilize the border and blamed Hamas for failing to rein it in.
+“The Israeli plane fired a missile near the house and the shrapnel entered the house and hit the poor baby,” said her aunt.

 Islamic Jihad said in a statement that the rocket barrages were a response to Friday’s events and that Israel has been delaying the implementation of previous Ibtessam Abu Arar.
 An Israeli military spokeswoman made no immediate comment.